 Defending Against a Mortgage Foreclosure Lawsuit

 An incidental benefit to an effective foreclosure defense is the extension of time it takes for a lender to obtain a mortgage foreclosure judgment and evict the owner.
-During an extended legal defense, the homeowner continues his right to occupy the home without making any payments to the mortgage company, or a homeowner may rent the home and accumulate rental income.
+During an extended legal defense of a deficiency action, the homeowner continues their right to occupy the home without making any payments to the mortgage company, or a homeowner may rent the home and accumulate rental income.

-It is generally advisable for a homeowner to continue to pay homeowner association dues as they become due for a variety of reasons, including the fact homeowners may be personally liable for HOA dues and assessments.
-Also, a homeowner should generally continue homeowner liability insurance during a foreclosure to protect against the liability of home ownership such as accidents on the property.
+A homeowner should continue to pay homeowner association dues during a foreclosure and deficiency action as they become due for various reasons, including the fact that homeowners may be personally liable for HOA dues and assessments.
+Also, a homeowner should continue homeowner liability insurance during a foreclosure to protect against the liability of home ownership, such as accidents on the property.
 Most homeowners will not pay real estate taxes during the foreclosure process because there is generally no personal liability for these taxes.

 Most people assume that the homeowner defendant will ultimately lose a foreclosure court case.
 That is not necessarily true.
 Some attorneys have successfully defended against foreclosure actions.
-A successful mortgage foreclosure defense enables the homeowner to seek a judgment against the lender for their attorneys fees.
-The successful defendant is entitled to an aware of attorneys fees under the standard mortgage agreement and applicable Florida statutes.
+A successful mortgage foreclosure defense enables the homeowner to seek a judgment against the lender for their attorney’s fees.
+The successful defendant is entitled to attorney’s fees under the standard mortgage agreement and applicable Florida statutes.

-Most homeowners have tried defending foreclosure cases on the basis of the lender’s standing to bring suit.
+Some homeowners and their attorneys have defended foreclosure cases based on the lender’s standing to bring suit.
 They usually challenge the chain of ownership of the mortgage note from the originating lender through a series of institutional buyers and assignees who took ownership of the note and mortgage through the Wall Street securitization process.
 The typical mortgage defense asserts that the foreclosing bank cannot bring suit because it cannot show that it properly acquired ownership of the mortgage.
 This defense usually fails.
 Banks anticipate this so-called “standing” defense, and most bank attorneys know how to demonstrate bank ownership of a mortgage.

-More successful mortgage defenses are based on evidentiary challenges.
+For a time after 2008, successful mortgage defenses were based on evidentiary challenges.
 If a foreclosure case does not lead to a release or settlement, the matter will be set for an evidentiary hearing.
 The lender is required to prove it is entitled to foreclose the mortgage.
 The lender’s proof requires that three essential documents be introduced as evidence: the note, a record of the borrower’s payment history, and an acceleration letter demanding payment in full.
-The lender must produce a live witness to sponsor these documents into the court record.
+The lender must produce a witness to sponsor these documents into the court record.

 Income Tax Consequences

 Another problem with mortgage foreclosure is possible income tax consequences.
-The general rule is that when a lender forgives or cancels a debt the borrower can incur income tax on the amount of debt forgiven.
-When you arrange a discount in your mortgage in order to sell your house (a “short sale”) the mortgage lender may send you IRS Form 1099 which tells the IRS that you have imputed income for the amount of the mortgage reduction.
-You may also incur income tax liability for a deed in lieu of foreclosure.
-The taxable income will be the difference between the property value and the balance of the mortgage loan on the date you surrender the property to the bank.
+The general rule is that the borrower can incur income tax on the amount of debt forgiven when a lender forgives or cancels a debt.
+When you negotiate a discount on your mortgage to sell your house (a “short sale”), the mortgage lender may send you IRS Form 1099, which tells the IRS that you have imputed income for the amount of the mortgage reduction.
+You may also incur income tax liability for the deed in lieu of foreclosure that is part of a short sale agreement.
+The taxable income will be the difference between the property value and the mortgage loan balance on the date you surrender the property to the bank.

-A foreclosure may result in cancellation of debt income depending on whether the bank pursues a deficiency judgment.
-If the mortgage lender gets a deficiency judgment for the difference between the property value on the foreclosure sale date and the mortgage balance, the lender is not forgiving any part of the loan so there is no imputed income.
-If the bank chooses not to pursue a deficiency judgment, or pursues the judgment unsuccessfully, the borrower may incur income tax liability for debt forgiveness.
+A foreclosure may result in the cancellation of debt income depending on whether the bank pursues a deficiency judgment.
+Suppose the mortgage lender gets a deficiency judgment for the difference between the property value and the mortgage balance on the foreclosure sale date.
+In that case, there is no imputed income because the lender is not forgiving any part of the loan.
+If the bank chooses not to pursue a deficiency judgment or pursues the judgment unsuccessfully, the borrower may incur income tax liability for debt forgiveness.

-There is an insolvency exception to imputed income from reduction of mortgage debt.
-If a borrower is financially insolvent when he surrenders the mortgaged property to the lender, voluntarily or through foreclosure, there is no imputed income.
-A borrower who files bankruptcy is presumed to be insolvent, so that a bankruptcy debtor cannot suffer imputed income tax liability because the bankruptcy discharges personal liability under a mortgage note.
+There is an insolvency exception to imputed income from the reduction of mortgage debt.
+There is no imputed income if a borrower is financially insolvent when they surrender the mortgaged property to the lender, voluntarily or through foreclosure.
+A borrower who files bankruptcy is presumed to be insolvent, so a bankruptcy debtor cannot suffer imputed income tax liability because the bankruptcy discharges personal liability under a mortgage note.
 More information on this topic is available from IRS Publication 908 and IRS Tax Form 982.

 The tax law permits many real estate investors to offset imputed debt forgiveness income with corresponding tax losses.
-For example, if a lender forecloses on a parcel of income-producing rental property, the taxpayer may be able to report an operating loss to offset all imputed income from debt forgiveness in the same year for which the mortgage lender issues IRS Form 1099.
-When a foreclosed property was not income producing but was held solely for future appreciation (for example, vacant land), the deduction from ordinary income of capital losses in excess of capital gain may be limited to $3,000 per year so that the total loss will have to be deducted over future tax years.
+For example, suppose a lender forecloses on a parcel of income-producing rental property.
+In that case, the taxpayer may be able to report an operating loss to offset all imputed income from debt forgiveness in the same year for which the mortgage lender issues IRS Form 1099.
+When a foreclosed property was not income producing but was held solely for future appreciation (for example, vacant land), the deduction from ordinary income of capital losses in excess of capital gain is limited to $3,000 per year so that the total loss will have to be deducted over future tax years.
 You should consult your CPA to determine the tax impact of a mortgage foreclosure on your tax situation.